ibara/sprite/README.md

 If your terminal is not large enough to fit the 32x32 canvas, it will use the 16x16 canvas instead.

+Most terminals do not have 1:1 square character cells.
+This may cause the canvas to have a different aspect ratio than expectations.
+PNG export does create standard 1:1 square pixels; exported images will look correct.

 Save file format
 ----------------
 Images are saved as a flat text file, one pixel per line, in the form